NicoMoser/day_of_week/README.md

     = (     3      + 2      + 3      + 2 + 13 - 1) % 7
     = (10 + 13 - 1) % 7
     = 1

+So July 13th is always 1 day of the week after March 1.

-How to think about this?
-We rewrote the days in the (whole) months March through June as 28 plus their excess, then added up those excesses - the cumulative total of excesses.
+How to think about these expressions?
+We rewrote the days in the (whole) months March through June as 28 plus their excess, then added up those excesses - the cumulative total of excesses, or 10.

 So for dates in July, we would just have to add 10 to the date, subtract one, then take the remainder after dividing by 7.

-And what is the meaning of the 1 at the end?
-It means that July 13th is 1 day of the week after March 1st.

-We still haven't had to pick a reference date that forces March 1st of a particular year to have a particular day of the week.

-But rather than picking a reference date, I'm going to modify the calculation and get the reference date out of that.
-I'm going to modify the cumulative

-I mentioned earlier that we would be using a reference date and I'm going to partially play that card now.
-We're going to look at the cumulative total of these values

-Now let's look at the cumulative total of these values, 2 5 8 10 13 16 18 21 23 26 29.
-Why are the cumulative totals important?
+Now let's look at the cumulative total of these values, 0 3 5 8 10 13 16 18 21 23 26 29, for March through February.
+We could simply use these as a lookup table from the value of m in our formula but it turns out that the expression 31\*m\/12 (remember we're oing integer division) exactly captures something close enough to this sequence.
+For values 1 to 12, the expression evaluates to 2 5 7 10 12 15 18 20 23 25 28 31.
+You can ponder until the next paragraph the relationship to the cumulative totals.

-Suppose we want to figure out the day of the week for July 13 in a given year.
-We've assumed some reference date and we know how to count days in years, even with leap years, so we just need to compute the number of days from March 1 to July 13, modulo 7.

-This would be the number of days of March, April, May, and June, plus 13, mod 7.
-As numbers:

-      (31 +     30 +     31     + 30     + 13) % 7
-    = (28 + 3 + 28 + 2 + 28 + 3 + 28 + 2 + 13) % 7
-    = (     3      + 2      + 3      + 2 + 13) % 7
-    = (10 + 13) % 7
-    = 2

-How to think about this?
-We rewrote the days in the (whole) months as 28 plus their excess, then added up those excesses - the cumulative total of excesses.

-Note that the cumulative excess as a function of m, the month number starting at 1 for March is pretty close to linear - the increase from month to month is always 2 or 3.
-The clever trick here is that we can use a linear expression in terms of m to get just over the target value and rely on integer division to truncate down to the actual value.
+Notice that the sequence of 31\*m\/12 values are each exactly 2 more than the sequence of cumulative totals.
+This is perfect - we can always toss a constant in the expression to shift the resulting date value this way or that, and in fact the Julian calendar has a 5 there.

+So we see that it works - this expression yields the exact cumulative totals, shifted by 2.
+But integer division isn't always so friendly especially as the monthly excesses are not in a simple even pattern, say alternating from 2 to 3.
+So I wrote a little program that tries every ratio from 1\*m\/1, 1\*m\/2, ..., 1\*m\/100, 2\*m\/1, 2\*m\/2, ..., 2\*m\/100, ...
+100\*m\/100 and compares the resulting sequence for m going from 1 to 12 with the known working sequence.

+It turns out that 31/12 is the fraction with the smallest numerator/denominator but other fractions work as well.
+Not surprisingly 62/24 and 93/36 work as they are exact multiples of 31/12, but so also does 44/17, 57/22, 70/27, 75/29, 83/32, and 96/37.

+I still don't understand the connection to maximum number of days in a month and months in a year.
+The units in the expresion would be (days/month)\*day\/(month\/year) which works out to some nonsense like (day\*day)\*(year)\/(month\*month).
+It's been ages since I dealt with units so the nonsense could be mine.
+It could be there is something there and the other fractions are just accidents of integer division.
+What I'll settle for is to use maximum days of a month and months of a year as a heuristic to remember the expression.